angrycub/PlayHashiClusterGuide/2_The_Base_Box.md

 xe template-param-list uuid=$myTemp
 ```

-Once you are certain that you are working witht he correct template, run the following commands to fix it up.
+Once you are certain that you are working with the correct template, run the following commands to fix it up.

 ```
 xe template-param-remove uuid=$myTemp param-name=other-config param-key=base_template_name